investment insights

 These developments also raise critical questions for the future of German politics after next year’s federal elections

 These developments also raise critical questions for the future of German politics after next year’s federal elections.
 The centre-right CDU/CSU (Christian Democratic Union/Christian Social Union) parties lead current opinion polls but would not win an outright majority.
-The rise of the AfD in opinion polls, as well as their European Parliamentary election performance, mean that the party will play a more important role in European politics, and may benefit further if France’s RN gets closer to power, similarly to the Brothers of Italy in 2022.
+The rise of the AfD in opinion polls, as well as their European Parliamentary election performance, means that the party will play a more important role in European politics, and may benefit further if France’s RN gets closer to power, similarly to the Brothers of Italy in 2022.

 1 A bond purchasing scheme aimed at preventing financial fragmentation among the eurozone’s members.